158P/Kowal–LINEAR: 1979 discovery and loss

+2003 rediscovery

+In November 2003, A. E. Gleason reported cometary activity on an asteroid-like object found by the Lincoln Near-Earth Asteroid Research (LINEAR) program called ', first detected in 12 September 2001.
+Further orbital calculations by Marsden and later Shuichi Nakano found that its orbit is identical to Kowal's previously lost comet in 1979.
+After both comets were confirmed to be the same object, the IAU Committee on Small-Body Nomenclature agreed to rename the comet as 158P/Kowal–LINEAR on 8 December 2003.

+Physical characteristics

+Observations from the Sloan Digital Sky Survey (SDSS) in 2012 indicated that the nucleus of 158P/Kowal–LINEAR is approximately 5.42 km in radius.

+Orbit

 The Minor Planet Center had the comet coming to perihelion on 9 May 2021, and JPL had the comet coming to perihelion on 12 May 2021.
 A close approach to Jupiter on 24 July 2022 will notably lift the orbit and increase the orbital period.
 The next perihelion passage will be in 2036 at a distance of 5.2 AU from the Sun.